tmacoin/tmapostapp/README.md

 2. Click on the  <a href="tma.apk" tagret="_blank" download="tma.apk">tma.apk</a> file in the this directory(i.e. github tmapostapp directory) and select the download button(next to the History button).
 Download it to your Download directory from step one above.

-3. If you already have keys.csv file with existing keys, just copy it to the download folder, otherwise, it will create new key.
+3. If you already have keys.csv file with existing keys, just copy it to the Download directory, otherwise, it will create new key.
 4. Double click on the tma.apk file located in your phone's Download directory from step one above.

    ![apkFile](app/images/android2.png)